A Comprehensive Guide to Divorce Cost In Missouri

 If a judge determines you qualify and approves your application after reviewing your detailed financial information, this will waive your court filing fee.
 To find filing fee information or waiver applications for your county, visit your local court’s website.

 Other fees incurred during divorce proceedings may be:

-- Document Copy Charges: Copies of documents like your tax returns, financial statements, mortgage deed, etc. may be required.
+Document Copy Charges: Copies of documents like your tax returns, financial statements, mortgage deeds, etc., may be required.

-- Child-related Fees: There are many ways children can potentially add to divorce costs, including Guardian Ad Litem fees, parenting classes (required in some jurisdictions), or additional attorney’s fees since there are serious issues like custody and child support payments to resolve.
+Child-Related Fees: There are many ways children can potentially add to divorce costs, including Guardian Ad Litem fees, parenting classes (required in some jurisdictions), or additional attorney’s fees since there are severe issues like custody and child support payments to resolve.

 If you have concerns about the cost of your Missouri divorce, reach out to a trusted divorce lawyer who can help you understand the breakdown of costs in your unique situation.